-Gluten a protein found in some cereals such as wheat, oats, rye and barley.
+Gluten a protein found in some cereals such as wheat, rye and barley.
 Casein a protein found in some dairy products such as milk, butter and yoghurt.

 The gluten-free, casein-free diet is designed to remove all gluten and/or casein, which is supposed to lead to improvements in areas such as IQ, communication and social skills.

 This glossary is designed to explain some of the jargon and gobbledygook used by some people when they talk about autism or research..

 You may be able to find more information, including links to other parts of this website, by clicking on the title of an item.

 If you can't find the word you are looking for, or you know of a word we should include, please email email@example.com